Unforeseen medical treatment

 - 1000 HRK for dental aids

-- 500 HRK for dental aids for people older than 65
+- 500 HRK for dental aids for people over 65

-- Insured persons from Switzerland cannot avail of urgent healthcare services in Croatia on the basis of an EHIC issued in Switzerland.
+- If you have health insurance from Switzerland, you cannot use emergency healthcare services in Croatia on the basis of an EHIC issued in Switzerland.

-- The individual must cover the cost of the provided healthcare services.
+- You must cover the cost of all healthcare services provided.

-- Insured persons from Switzerland can also not use healthcare services in Croatia for a planned treatment based an the S2 certificate.
+- You cannot use healthcare services in Croatia for planned treatment based on the S2 certificate.

-- The individual must also cover the cost of these healthcare service costs as well.
+- You must also cover the cost of these healthcare services.

-- Insured persons from other EU Member States, Iceland, Liechtenstein, Norway and Switzerland can have dialysis, oxygen therapy and chemotherapy directly on the basis of their EHIC.
+- Are you from another EU country, Iceland, Liechtenstein or Norway?
+Then you can obtain dialysis, oxygen therapy or chemotherapy on the basis of your EHIC.